Bobagi/Project-Zomboid-Ubuntu-Server/README.md

-# :zombie: Zomboid Server on Ubuntu 23.04
+# :zombie: Zomboid Server on Ubuntu 22.04 and 23.04

-This repository contains scripts, configuration files, and documentation to help you set up a Project Zomboid server on an Ubuntu 23.04 64-bit VPS hosted with Hostinger.
+This repository contains scripts, configuration files, and documentation to help you set up a Project Zomboid server on an Ubuntu 23.04 64-bit VPS hosted with Hostinger and on a server on an Ubuntu 22.04 64-bit VPS hosted with Hostzone.
 This is a personal project designed to create a private server for playing with friends.

+The Hostzone VPS was essentially double the price, but the ping was much better.

 ## :bookmark_tabs: Table of Contents
 1. [Prerequisites](#prerequisites)